What’s There to be Happy About in Life?

 He placed all types of electronic toys in a room and brought the unhappy boy to the room and watched his responses.

 The discontented boy lamented that he couldn’t play with them because he just knew they had sat too long to have battery life.
 Since he was only going to be there for an hour, that wasn’t enough time to finish a game on the console.
-He also wondered what would happened if he dropped a toy and broke it, so it was safer not to play with anything.
+He also wondered what would happen if he dropped a toy and broke it, so it was safer not to play with anything.

 The psychiatrist took the happy boy to a room filled with shit.
 He turned to the psychiatrist and immediately asked if he had a shovel.
 When the psychiatrist asked him why he needed a shovel, the boy responded, “I just know that under all that shit are toys.”